Near-deterministic loading of optical tweezer arrays via repulsive barricade potentials: Introduction

-A widely adopted strategy to achieve defect-free arrays is to directly rearrange the particles.
+A widely adopted strategy to achieve defect-free arrays is direct rearrangement of the particles.
 Here, loaded particles are shuttled into a target configuration by moving tweezers~\cite{Barredo2016,Endres2016,Lee2016,Schreck2025SLMrearangment}.
-Such rearrangement procedures scale poorly with increasing array size, and ultimately the size of the fully-filled array is set by the initial fractional filling.
+Such rearrangement procedures scale poorly with increasing array size, and ultimately the size of the fully-filled array is set by the initial filling fraction.
 Together, these considerations strongly motivate the development of techniques to enhance loading fidelities of tweezer arrays.

 A promising approach is to utilize multiple loading cycles, which cumulatively increase the overall filling fraction.
 To achieve this, already loaded particles must remain trapped in the presence of the cooling light.
 Recently, two schemes have been proposed which involve transferring trapped particles into dark states, thereby protecting them during further loading cycles~\cite{Shaw2023,Walraven2024PRL}.
 Both approaches require the availability of long-lived shelving states and high-fidelity state preparation and transfer.
-In this work, we introduce a general protection protocol whereby loaded sites are identified and the trapped particles are protected by the addition of a repulsive barricade which prevents particles from entering the trap.
+In this work, we introduce a general protection protocol whereby loaded sites are identified and the trapped particles are protected by the addition of a repulsive barricade which prevents further particles from entering the trap.

 The barricade potential is realized by superimposing two optical tweezers at different wavelengths.
 Figure ~\ref{fig:Rearrangement}(a) shows the overlapping of the trapping tweezer, red detuned from an optical transition (red path), with a blue-detuned beam (blue path) which generates a repulsive potential.
 By carefully selecting the relative beam waists and powers, a potential can be engineered to have a repulsive barrier surrounding a trapping core.
 High-speed spatial light modulators (SLMs)~\cite{Schreck2025SLMrearangment,Vanackere2025} are used to control the parameters of the two focused beams.
 The protection sequence is sketched in Fig.~\ref{fig:Rearrangement}(b).
 Particles are initially cooled into tweezers, then the array is imaged and loaded sites are identified.
 The relevant repulsive potentials are then ramped on adiabatically, to avoid parametric heating effects, and the power of the trapping tweezers are simultaneously increased to maintain a constant trap depth.
 Unoccupied tweezers remain unmodified, to be loaded in subsequent cycles.